omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

 # spelling mistake on remove_coach_or_athlete
 - for remove athlete it says "Are you sure you would like to remove testathlete2 as one of *you* athletes?"

+# dont forget to check previous days from home at work on 7/15 as i forgot to keep all files listed below

-## 7/13/19
+## 7/14/19
 (uploaded at home)
 - views.py
-- admin.py
-- utils.py
+- user_page.css
 - user_page.html
-- user_page.css
 - user_page.js
+- base_generic.css
+- base_generic.html
+- schedule_instance.html
+- create_result.html
-- workout_detail.html
+- workout_list.html
-- workoutinstance_detail.html
+- workout_list.css

-## functionality completed on 7/13/19
+## functionality completed on 7/14/19
-- add if request already exists or if user already is coach/athlete so you can't repeat requests that have already happened
-- deleted code for add athlete/remove athlete selector views and request list view
+- added check in schedule_instance/edit_instance and a few other views for if is assigned
+- changed sidebar close buttons to buttons isntead of <a> so they don't refresh page on click
+- added styling of workouts to base_generic so workout_list is also styled.
-- added request to admin
+- added filter list to workout_list.html and corresponding view
-- add if workout is hidden to calendar in utils.py
-  - need to fix if coach is viewing it vs if user is viewing it.
-- fixed: currently if a workout is scheduled multiple times during the week and is hidden for a later date, none of them will show up until the later date
-- all hidden workouts should now show or hide properly on this week and calendar.
+- create '...' button on right of workoutcontent box that gives a popup/dropdown of form buttons for that workout
+  - schedule, add result, delete etc.
+  - just like facebook/linkedin posts

 #### Notes:
 - sometimes django will not update css and javascript from seperate files because it thinks there has been no changes.